Swaga1icous/Tevi_Poptracker/README.md

 No maps are current done logic wise.
 See Ana Thema for logic examples.
 Feel free to submit a PR for maps.
+Please comment your discord name at the top of the file so I can credit you for that map (also so I know who to find for issues XP)